-How do third-party cookies work, why are they going away and how can advertisers continue to deliver relevant, effective messaging in the new digital world?
+Here, we’ll explore what are third-party cookies, why they are going away, and how advertisers continue to deliver relevant, effective messaging in the new digital world.

 What are third-party cookies?

-Third-party cookies specifically are created and placed by websites other than the website you’re visiting to track consumers across the internet.
+Third-party cookies are created and placed by someone other than the owner of the website you’re visiting to track consumers across the internet.
 Some common uses include cross-site tracking, retargeting and ad serving.
 Third-party cookies are also regularly used for person-level measurement, as they can identify when a transaction or another conversion type (page visit, log-in, etc.) occurs.

 First-party cookies, on the other hand, are generated by the host domain.
 They are specific to the host domain, do not transfer across other sites, and help provide a better user experience.
 These cookies enable the browser to remember important user info, such as what items you add to shopping carts, your username and passwords, and language preferences.

 For an example, let’s say you visit a website called learn.com.
 Any cookies put on this website by learn.com would be first-party cookies.
 Any cookies put on learn.com by any other site, like a social media site or an advertiser, would be third-party cookies.